 We are in a Climate and Environmental Emergency, with time running out to address the many challenges that lie in front of us.

-The 'Pledge to Net Zero' has therefore been established to commit organisations from the environmental sector to take a leadership role in the transition to a Net Zero carbon economy.
+'Pledge to Net Zero' has been established to commit organisations from the environmental sector to take a leadership role in the transition to a Net Zero carbon economy.

-Set and commit to deliver a greenhouse gas target in line with either a 1.5°C or well below 2°C climate change scenario – covering buildings and travel as a minimum.
+1. Set and commit to deliver greenhouse gas reductions in line with Science Based Targets’ 1.5°C climate change scenario.
+For those in the environmental consultancy sector it must cover buildings and travel as a minimum.

-Pledge before the 30th April 2020 for your organisation to be a leader and drive the changes required to meet the UK's Net Zero greenhouse gas emissions 2050 target.
-Find out more and make a pledge:
+Pledge before the 21st September (Zero Emissions Day) for your organisation to be a leader and drive the changes required to meet the UK's Net Zero greenhouse gas emissions 2050 target.
+Find out more and make a pledge via the link below.